 OUR TEAM OF PLASTIC SURGEONS AND ENT SURGEON

-Dr Craig Rubinstein – Plastic and Cosmetic Surgeon (Melbourne)
+Dr Craig Rubinstein – Specialist Plastic Surgeon (Melbourne)

-Dr Geoff Barnett – Plastic and Reconstructive Surgeon (Melbourne)
+Dr Patrick Briggs – Specialist Plastic Surgeon (Melbourne)

-Dr Rohit Kumar – Plastic and Reconstructive Surgeon (Melbourne and Sydney)
+Dr Broughton Snell – Specialist Plastic Surgeon (Melbourne and Bendigo)

 Dr Stephen Kleid – Ear Nose and Throat Surgeon (Melbourne)

-Australia’s expert Surgeons for Breast, Body, Face, Nose, Eyelids and Skin Procedures – based in Melbourne, Sydney and Perth.
+Coco Ruby’s Surgeons for Breast, Body, Face and Skin Procedures are based in Melbourne.

 - The key to choosing between a recommended Surgeon is to do adequate homework and research.

-- Don’t just rely on online reviews or health information online or on television – know the difference between a GP or skin doctor and a genuine FRACS qualified Plastic Surgeon (Specialist) so that you can have trust in your choice of Surgeon.
+- Don’t just rely on online reviews or health information online or on television – know the difference between a General Practitioner (GP), Cosmetic Surgeon or Skin Doctor and a FRACS (Fellow of the Royal Australasian College of Surgeons) qualified Plastic Surgeon (Specialist) so that you can have trust in your choice of Surgeon.

-- Some have less than a year of additional training in cosmetic surgery, versus over 12 years of additional training in Cosmetic, Plastic or Reconstructive Surgery (such as a FRACS Plastic Surgeon will have).
+- Some have less than a year of additional training in cosmetic surgery, versus over 12 years of additional training in Cosmetic, Plastic or Reconstructive Surgery, such as a FRACS (Fellow of the Royal Australasian College of Surgeons) that a qualified Plastic Surgeon will have.

-- Some can ONLY operate in a back-room but do NOT have privileges in genuine hospitals.
+- Some can only operate in their rooms and do not have privileges in hospitals.

-- The best way to check is to ask AND verify with AHPRA and other medical boards IF your Surgeon is actually the Specialist Plastic Surgeon they claim to be before you commit to a surgery date.
+- The best way to check is to ask and verify with AHPRA (Australian Health Practitioner Regulation Agency) and other medical boards whether your Specialist Plastic Surgeon is registered.

 Why do people want Plastic or Cosmetic Surgery?